vuejs/vuex/docs/guide/migrating-to-4-0-from-3-x.md

 })
 ```

-To install Vuex to a Vue instance, pass the store instance instead of Vuex.
+To install Vuex to a Vue instance, pass the `store` instead of Vuex.

 ```js
 import { createApp } from 'vue'